 Are study-related medical care expenses covered in association with the trials?

 Yes, 100% of study-related medical care you receive in relation to the trials is covered by the trial sponsor.
-There is no insurance required to participate, no deductibles, no fees whatsoever.
-If you participate, there will be no cost for study-related exams, study drugs, and other related medical care
+There is no insurance required to participate.
+If you participate, there will be no cost for study-related exams, the investigational study drugs, and other study-related medical care.

-What type of medical care is provided during the study?
+What type of study-related medical care is provided during the study?

 During your in-person visits, medical care will take place (at no cost to the patient) including but not limited to, physical examination (including check of blood pressure, heart rate and body temperature) blood and urine sampling, study medication dispensation, MS related tests, questionnaires related to your quality of life, periodic brain MRI, EKG.
 A full schedule of participation activity will be shared with you at the beginning of the study.

-Will I receive the study drug if I participate?
+Will I receive the investigational study drug if I participate?

 What is a placebo?

 A placebo is an inactive pill that has no active treatment.
-In clinical trials, experimental treatments are compared with placebo to better evaluate the treatment’s effectiveness.
+In clinical trials, investigational treatments are compared with placebo to better evaluate the investigational treatment’s effectiveness.